niki-bw/ideal-octo-parakeet/README.md

 - Field names, selectors, and navigation flows differ across every site.
 - Some require MFA.
 Some have session timeouts.
 Some have unreliable confirmation messages.
 - Sites occasionally change layouts without notice.
-- A few carriers have two entirely separate portals for old vs. new policies.

 There is no standard.
 Every portal is its own special case.

-The login-only automations gave us a foothold, but they were each written independently and don't share much structure.
-Some are clean; some are rough.
-Extending them — without creating a maintenance nightmare — is the real challenge.

-Supporting one or two portals by hand is straightforward.
-Supporting 100+ — and keeping them working over time — is a real engineering challenge.

 ---